mentalisttraceur/python-with/README.rst

 Use context managers with a function instead of a statement.

-Provides a minimal, clean and portable interface for using context managers with all the advantages of functions over syntax.
+Provides a minimal and portable interface for using context managers with all the advantages of functions over syntax.